 Most examples of groundwater and surface water contamination can be linked to pollution.
 According to TIME, “publicly documented cases of PFC pollution coming from manufacturing plants, military airbases, civilian airports and fire training sites.”

-Another solution could be the addition of ozone installations to water treatment facilities.
+An economical solution for the future is adding ozone installations to enhance other technologies in water treatment facilities.
 For over 100 years, ozone has been used for drinking water treatment.
-It is 3,000 times more effective than bleach and leaves no harmful residue behind.
-Additionally, ozone breaks the cell membrane resulting in 99% removal of bacteria and viruses.
+Ozone breaks the cell membrane of pathogens, resulting in removal of bacteria and viruses, phenols, iron, and manganese.
+It controls odor, color, and taste.
+Also according to University of Massachusetts, ozone is not effective against heavy metals.

 Learn more about our industrial ozone generators here.